devleaks/xpfdr/README.md

 ### FDR File Format

-FDR slightly diverge from "formal" FDR v3 and v4 format by allowing more precise time indication by allowing a fractional part to seconds (milliseconds or microseconds).
+FDR slightly diverge from "formal" FDR v3 and v4 format by allowing a fractional part to seconds (milliseconds or microseconds) for more precision.

 ### FDR Meta Data